digiPr1me/DigiAutotap/README.md

 > game are the property of their owners.

-An Android app that does the repetitive parts of Digimon UP for you, on the phone itself: no PC, no emulator, no root.
+An Android app that does the repetitive parts of Digimon UP for you, on the phone (or emulator) itself.
 It looks at the screen the way you do and taps where you would.

 **Download: [Releases](https://github.com/digiPr1me/digiautotap/releases)**,